pravega/pravega/docs/metrics.md

 * reportFailValue() : Used to track Histogram of a failed value.

 ### 1.3.2.
 Example for Counter and OpStatsLogger(Timer/Histograms)
-This is an example from io.pravega.service.server.host.handler.PravegaRequestProcessor.
+This is an example from io.pravega.segmentstore.server.host.PravegaRequestProcessor.
 In this class, we registered four metrics: Two timers (createSegment/readSegment), one histograms (segmentReadBytes) and one counter (allReadBytes).
 ```
 public class PravegaRequestProcessor extends FailingRequestProcessor implements RequestProcessor {
     …